j-duff/multilingual_amaze/README.md

-# Multilingual A-Maze foil generation using GPT2-like language models and wordfreq
+# Multilingual A-Maze foil generation using GPT2-like language models

 This is a modified version of the A-Maze script by [Yizhi Tang](https://github.com/tangyizhi2000), [Lucy Yu-Chuan Chiang](https://sites.google.com/a/umich.edu/yu-chuan-chiang/home), [Wei-Jie Zhou](https://github.com/tooweisiannn), [Sohee Chung](https://github.com/soheechung), and [Lisa Levinson](https://lisalevinson.github.io/) at the UMich WordLab.
 Like [their original](https://github.com/UMWordLab/multilingual_amaze), it uses the `minicons` package to query a HuggingFace-hosted transformer model of your choice in order to generate A-Maze foils.